The Edwin A. Dawes Award for Magic Scholarship

 Dr. Dawes was born in Goole, England in 1925, and cultivated his lifelong passions for science and magic early in his boyhood years.
 His interest in science led to a distinguished career as a professor of biochemistry, during which, among other things, he led a research group which developed the first completely biodegradable plastic, contributed numerous important research papers, and wrote two textbooks, Quantitative Problems in Biochemistry (1956), which went through six editions and was translated into seven languages, and Microbial Energetics (1986).
 In 1992, he was awarded an Honorary Doctorate of Science by the University of Hull in recognition of his exceptional contributions to science, and although now officially retired, he continues to serve and participate in the international scientific community in various capacities.

 Professor Dawes’ achievements in magic are similarly impressive.
-To date, he has written or co-written eighteen books and monographs, and when one takes into account the many hundreds of articles, reviews and other commentary contributed to a wide variety of journals, annuals and periodicals – including “A Rich Cabinet of Magical Curiosities”, the monumental monthly series published in The Magic Circular for the past thirty-eight years – he is probably the most prolific author in the field of conjuring history.
+To date, he has written or co-written over eighteen books and monographs, and when one takes into account the many hundreds of articles, reviews and other commentary contributed to a wide variety of journals, annuals and periodicals—including “A Rich Cabinet of Magical Curiosities”, the monumental monthly series published in The Magic Circular since 1972—he is probably the most prolific author in the field of conjuring history.
 While such voluminous output alone would serve to distinguish Dawes in the pantheon of conjuring historians, even more remarkable is the consistent excellence of his scholarship and writing.
 His work is highly regarded in the international magic community due to a combination of its trustworthiness, which derives from his unflagging efforts to seek and cite credible primary source material in his research and publications, and his flair for weaving facts and broad historical perspective with engaging, gracious prose.
 Consequently, many of Professor Dawes’ works are considered indispensable components of a complete magic reference library.

 For his contributions and achievements in the field of magic, Professor Dawes has received many awards and recognitions, including the Stanley Collins Memorial Award, the John Nevil Maskelyne Prize from The Magic Circle, a Literary Fellowship from the Academy of Magical Arts, the H. Adrian Smith Award from the Society of American Magicians, election to the Society of American Magicians’ Hall of Fame, both the Maskelyne and the David Devant Awards of The Magic Circle for services to national and international magic, respectively, and membership in the Inner Magic Circle (Gold Star) of The Magic Circle.
-In 2006, the Fédération Internationales des Sociétés Magiques named him the inaugural recipient of its prestigious, triennial Award for Scholarship and Research in Magic.
+In 2006, the Fédération Internationales des Sociétés Magiques named him the inaugural recipient of its prestigious, triennial Award for Scholarship and Research in Magic, and in 2017 he received both a Speical Fellowship from the Academy of Magical Arts, and the Gold Medal from The Magic Circle for exemplary service.